QuackitsQuinn/OllieOllieAusum/README.md

 Hey!
 Im Quinn.
 I am a high school student that cant focus on school work so i code instead.

-I know Rust, Java, and Python.
+I know Rust, Java, and Python (but I like rust the most)

-Im currently working on a game named WHITESPACE
+Im constantly working on stuff, and it changes a lot!

 snakes, snake, snek